 \subsubsection{Inference Stage}

 Attacks during the inference stage mainly refer to attackers inducing the model to output prohibited content during its usage.
-Such attacks generally do not require modifying model parameters and rely solely on carefully crafted inputs, making them applicable to parameter-free jailbreaks. (a) \textbf{Prompt Attack} \cite{liuautodan,liu2024making,xiao2024distract} is an attack method that induces the model to bypass its built-in safety restrictions through carefully designed prompts.
+Such attacks generally do not require modifying model parameters and rely solely on carefully crafted inputs, making them applicable to parameter-free jailbreaks.
+In particular, these inference-stage attacks can be broadly classified into the following three types: (a) \textbf{Prompt Attack} \cite{liuautodan,liu2024making,xiao2024distract} is an attack method that induces the model to bypass its built-in safety restrictions through carefully designed prompts.
 Attackers manipulate the words, structure, or tone in the input to force the model to generate prohibited content.
-For example, by using puns, metaphors, or implicit expressions, attackers can cleverly cause the model to produce answers that violate ethical or legal standards without directly touching sensitive topics.
-This type of attack requires no modification of the model parameters; simple input variations can alter the model’s output. (b) \textbf{Adversarial Attack} \cite{zou2023universal,guo2024cold,jones2023automatically} refers to inducing the model to misjudge or lose safety constraints through minor input perturbations.
+For example, by using puns, metaphors, or implicit expressions, attackers can cleverly cause the model to produce answers that violate ethical or legal standards without directly touching sensitive topics. (b) \textbf{Adversarial Attack} \cite{zou2023universal,guo2024cold,jones2023automatically} refers to inducing the model to misjudge or lose safety constraints through minor input perturbations.
 Attackers insert subtle disturbances into the model input, which are usually imperceptible to the human eye but effectively influence the model’s inference process, causing it to output incorrect or inappropriate content.
-For example, adding meaningless noise to text input, changing word order, or replacing words with synonyms to bypass the model’s content filtering mechanisms.
-The key to this method is that the attacker precisely identifies the model’s vulnerabilities, making it unable to correctly detect and block inappropriate outputs. (c) \textbf{Jailbreak Chain} \cite{yu2024netsafe,chao2023jailbreaking,ding2024wolf} is an attack method that gradually induces the model to provide prohibited information through a series of progressive prompts.
-Attackers typically first ask the model to explain a seemingly harmless concept and then continuously request details, gradually guiding the model into sensitive topics.
-Each round of prompts appears compliant until, through iterative dialogue, the attacker obtains prohibited outputs from the model.
+For example, adding meaningless noise to text input, changing word order, or replacing words with synonyms to bypass the model’s content filtering mechanisms. (c) \textbf{Jailbreak Chain} \cite{yu2024netsafe,chao2023jailbreaking,ding2024wolf} is an attack method that gradually induces the model to provide prohibited information through a series of progressive prompts.
+Attackers typically initiate the interaction by requesting an explanation of a seemingly benign concept.
+They then issue a sequence of prompts that appear legitimate, but incrementally shift the discussion toward sensitive content.
+Through this iterative dialogue, the attacker is able to bypass safeguards and ultimately get restricted responses from the model.
 For example, an attacker may first ask, “What are chemical drugs?”, then follow with, “Which chemical drugs can be used to make powerful things?”, and further inquire, “How should these chemical drugs be used in bomb-making steps?”
 In this way, attackers leverage the model’s progressive reasoning to gradually break through the model’s content filtering restrictions.